massung/lexer/README.md

 	CL-USER > (match-pos-end *)
 	3

+Looking for a pattern somewhere in a string...

 	CL-USER > (find-re #/%d+/ "abc 123 def")
 	#<RE-MATCH "123">

 	CL-USER > (find-re #/%d+/ "123 4 5678" :all t)
 	(#<RE-MATCH "123"> #<RE-MATCH "4"> #<RE-MATCH "5678">)

+Splitting a string on a pattern...

 	CL-USER > (split-re #/,/ "1,2,3")
 	"1"